Chart Color Schemes

 Age

 The median age in Hamilton Hill is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
 Compared to Greater Perth, Hamilton Hill has a notably higher proportion of individuals aged 35-44 (16.6% locally) and a lower proportion of those aged 5-14 (9.7%).
 According to post-2021 Census data, the 35-44 age group has increased from 15.0% to 16.6%, while the 45-54 cohort has decreased from 13.2% to 12.6%.
-By 2041, population forecasts indicate significant demographic changes in Hamilton Hill.
-The 65-74 age group is expected to grow by 37% (adding 437 people), reaching a total of 1,629 from the current 1,191.
-Meanwhile, the 5-14 age group will experience more modest growth of 2%, adding only 26 residents.
+By 2041, population forecasts indicate significant demographic changes for Hamilton Hill.
+The 65-74 age group is projected to grow by 37%, adding 437 people and reaching a total of 1,629 from the current 1,191.
+The 5-14 age group is expected to grow modestly by 2%, with an increase of 26 residents.